mfdanieli/Classification-ML/README.md

 - Improve model accuracy using k-Fold Cross-Validation, for example.

-***Take a look at an app where you can input your own data and check in real time the chance to develop diabetes (BUT always go see a doctor)***
+***Take a look at an app where you can input your own data and check in real time the chance to develop diabetes***

-Apontar no final para o app